-Editor’s note: Lou Ureneck is a professor at Boston University and author of the forthcoming book, “The Great Fire: One American’s Mission to Rescue Victims of the 20th Century’s First Genocide.”
+About the author: Lou Ureneck is a professor at Boston University and author of the forthcoming book, “The Great Fire: One American’s Mission to Rescue Victims of the 20th Century’s First Genocide.”
 It can now be pre-ordered here.

 The United States, Europe, and their partners must officially recognize the Mountainous Karabagh Republic within its constitutional frontiers.